jorinvo/me/content/post/textstat.md

 ---
 date: 2015-06-14T00:00:00Z
-description: |
-  This is a summary of my impressions of experimenting with Ruby and Go.
 title: Experiments with Ruby and Go
 comments: true
 ---

+This is a summary of my impressions of experimenting with Ruby and Go.<!--more-->

 A while ago I was in the mood for some experiments with new programming languages.
 Experimenting is almost always beneficial.